 In-Ovo Sexing

-The technology has advanced rapidly over the last few years, is widely available in Europe and is expected in the US market in 2024.
+The technology has advanced rapidly over the last few years, is widely available in Europe and entered the US market in late 2024.
 In-ovo sexing companies are racing to scale up the technology to meet this increase in global demand.

 Male Chick Culling

 Industrialization in the poultry sector has led to a bifurcation of the breeds we use for meat and eggs.
 “Broiler” chickens used for meat are optimized to grow quickly and efficiently convert feed to meat.
 “Layer” chickens used for eggs are optimized to lay eggs as quickly and efficiently as possible.
 This division of labor is why chicken meat and eggs are so affordable today.
 However, one unintended consequence is that male chicks of the layer breed serve no economic purpose, and are killed immediately after hatching.
-In a practice that’s extremely unpopular among consumers that know about it, 6 billion day-old male chicks are killed each year in the global egg industry, usually via live maceration (they are cut into pieces alive).
+In a practice that’s extremely unpopular among consumers that know about it, 7 billion day-old male chicks are killed each year in the global egg industry, usually via live maceration.

 Current Commercial Status